 January 28, 2019

 Temperature controlled shipping, in the most basic terms, is the transport of goods that are sensitive to climate conditions.
 You want your produce fresh, your flowers blooming and your chocolate only melting in your mouth, right?
 Those items require special handling and storage during transport to maintain stable temperatures from dock to dock.

 When you have temperature sensitive products to move, you have to ensure unaffected delivery.
-Standard shipments are perplexing enough with industry terminology and required documents, throw in items that need temperature protection and you get an additional checklist.
+Standard shipments are perplexing enough with industry terminology and required documents.
+When you throw in items that need climate controlled protection, you will have an additional checklist to take care of.